Markov chains revisited: Discrete-time chains I: the basics

 \subsubsection{Ruin probabilities}

 We close this chapter by revisiting our gambler Alice (Section~\ref{sec:gamblers}) and applying Theorem~\ref{charactd} to work out her ruin probabilities.
-In particular, suppose that Alice aims to leave the game with $K$ pounds and will carry on playing until she either accumulates this amount of money or goes broke trying (at which point, she is excluded from the game).
-Suppose that $X_0\in\{1,2,\dots,K-1\}$ and consider the problem of computing the probability that the gambler is successful in her venture.
-The time of exit $\sigma_K$~\eqref{eq:eddef} from the domain $\{1,2,\dots,K-1\}$ is the betting round that Alice goes broke or accumulates $K$ pounds, whichever comes first.
-For this reason, $\mu_S(K)$ is the probability that Alice is successful, while $\mu_S(0)$ is that she is not.
+In particular, suppose that Alice aims to leave the game with $K$ pounds in her pocket and will carry on playing until she either accumulates this amount of money or goes broke trying (at which point, she is excluded from the game).
+Suppose that $X_0$ belongs $\{1,2,\dots,K-1\}$ and consider the problem of computing the probability that Alice is successful in her venture.
+The time of exit $\sigma$~\eqref{eq:eddef} from the domain $\{1,2,\dots,K-1\}$ is the betting round that Alice goes broke or accumulates $K$ pounds, whichever comes first.
+For this reason, $\mu_S(K)$ is the probability that Alice is successful, while $\mu_S(0)$ is the probability she is not.
 The equations \eqref{eq:nueqsmd} satisfied by $\nu_S$ read

 while those \eqref{eq:mueqsmd} satisfied by $\mu_S$ read

 If the coin is unbiased ($a=1/2$), then multiplying \eqref{eq:gm} by $x$ and summing over $x\in\{1,\dots,K-1\}$ yields